Money

 Refinancing with the big four banks - ANZ, CBA, NAB and Westpac - can be quicker if you already bank or have a mortgage with them.
 The big four have efficient systems and extensive resources, but processing times can vary depending on your application, how quickly you submit your documents, and the efficiency of the bank representative handling your loan.

-Smaller lenders can sometimes process refinance home loans faster than the big four banks because they have more efficient procedures.
+Smaller lenders or non-banks can sometimes process refinance home loans faster than the big four banks because they have more efficient procedures.
 However, the speed of refinancing can differ for each application, regardless of which lender you choose.

 Some of the main factors that can delay refinancing, include: